open-telemetry/opentelemetry-specification/specification/trace/api.md

   [`error.hint` semantic convention](semantic_conventions/exceptions.md#attributes).
   A matching `error.hint` attribute MUST be recorded on both the span and corresponding event.
-Once a span has `error.hint` set to true, subsequent calls to `RecordException` MUST not change the value.
+Once a span has `error.hint` set to true, subsequent calls to `RecordException` MUST not change the value of the span attribute.

 Note: `RecordException` may be seen as a variant of `AddEvent` with additional exception-specific parameters and all other parameters being optional